privacybydesign/irma-demo-schememanager/README.md

 ## Some notes on adding a new organization

-First setup up the descriptions of the organization, the credentials it issues and the credentials it verifies.
-Make sure you add a description for your organization, and a logo.png file.
+First setup up the `description.xml` files of the scheme manager, issuers, and the credentials types that fall under your scheme manager, laying out the files as above.
+Make sure you add logos for your issuers and credential types.

-Keys can be generated using [irmatool](https://github.com/mhe/irmatool) or [silvia](https://github.com/credentials/silvia).
-It is safest to use keys of 4096 bits, for example (this will probably take a few minutes):
+Idemix public-private keypairs can be generated using [irmatool](https://github.com/mhe/irmatool) or [silvia](https://github.com/credentials/silvia); be sure to put them in the correct place in the directory tree.
+Keys of 2048 bits currently offer the best compromise between security and performance.
+For example:

 ```
-$ irmatool genkeypair -a 6 -l 4096 -c 0 -p ipk.xml -k isk.xml
+$ irmatool genkeypair -a 6 -l 2048 -c 0 -p ipk.xml -k isk.xml
-$ silvia_keygen -a 6 -n 4096 -c 0 -p ipk.xml -P isk.xml
+$ silvia_keygen -a 6 -n 2048 -c 0 -p ipk.xml -P isk.xml
 ```

-You will need to place these keys at the correct place in the directory tree.
-Alternatively, the `generate_keys.sh` script can generate keys (with counter 0) for you at the correct place.
+The `index` file must contain the SHA256-hash of each file along with its location in the directory tree; the `index.sig` file must contain an ECDSA signature over this file (which thus effectively signs the entire directory tree), and the public key of this signature must be in `pk.pem`.
+The [IRMA app](https://github.com/credentials/irma_mobile) verifies this signature when starting and when downloading new scheme manager files, and will refuse to use the entire scheme manager when this signature verification fails.
+You can use the [schememgr tool](https://github.com/credentials/irmago/tree/master/schememgr) from the [irmago](https://github.com/credentials/irmago) repository to generate an ECDSA private-public keypair, the `index` file, and the `index.sig` signature file.

 # Note